fudge-py/fudge/docs/examples.rst

 Fudge assumes that when you declare expectations on a Fake, you will use the Fake object in more than one test.
-For this reason, you'll need to tear down queued up expectations explicitly if you want to start testing with other fake objects.
+For this reason, you'll need to clear the expectation registry explicitly if you want to start testing with another fake object.

 In other words, if one test uses a fake SMTP but some test later on uses a fake database and has nothing to do with email then you'll need